2026 IOLTA Grant Cycle is Open

 Q: Will my application progress be saved if I leave the page before submitting?

-A: Yes, the system will save your progress.
-When you log back in, you can resume your application where you left off.
-However, to avoid any potential issues with technical glitches, we recommend drafting your responses in a separate document and then copying and pasting them into the application fields.
-This will ensure your work is not lost if any unexpected errors occur.
+A: Generally, that depends on the settings of your web browser.
+To avoid any potential issues, we recommend drafting your responses in a separate document and then copying and pasting them into the application fields once you’re ready to submit.
+This will ensure your work is not lost if you have to leave the application before you’re ready to submit your form.

-Q: Are there any character limits for the narrative answers?
+Q: Are there any character or word limits for the narrative answers?

-A: The Tennessee Supreme court approved the use of IOLTA funds for three purposes: (1) the delivery of legal services to the poor, (2) student loans to deserving law students, and (3) to improve the administration of justice.
-When the applications are evaluated, the Grant Review Committee will ensure that the requested funds meet the purpose of improving the delivery of legal services to the poor and improving the administration of justice.
+A: The Tennessee Supreme court approved the use of IOLTA funds for three purposes: (1) the delivery of legal services to the poor, (2) student loans or grants to deserving law students, and (3) to improve the administration of justice.
+When the applications are evaluated, the Grant Review Committee will ensure that the requested funds meet one of these three purposes.
 Additionally, the committee will assess several factors, including:

-Q: What is the exected amount of available funding?
+Q: What is the expected grant amount for 2026?

 Q: Is there a deadline for submitting the grant application?

-A: Yes, the deadline for submitting an application through the grant management portal is 11:59 PM CST on Wednesday, April 23, 2025.
+A: Yes, the deadline for submitting your grant application through the grant management portal is 11:59 PM CST on Monday, September 29, 2025.
 If you experience unexpected technical difficulties with uploading or submitting the application, the Foundation will evaluate and consider requests to submit an application after the deadline on an individual basis.
 Please make every effort to address your questions ahead of the deadline.
-We anticipate an announcement of successful grant awards in May.

 Q: What if I have any issues or questions regarding the grant management portal?

-A: Please send an email to info@tnbarfoundation.org for any issues related to accessing and navigating the grant management portal.
+A: Please send an email to info@tnbarfoundation.org for any issues related to accessing and navigating the application submission form.
 Foundation staff or the Foundation’s representative will get in touch with you as quickly as possible.